hieudoanm/node.js/packages/python.org/data/machine-learning/supervised/employee-salaries/final.md

                Data Scientist               EN                 US               DE      1        0.10      50000.0        50000.0

+    /var/folders/jh/z981c7zj0vz0gmyfc8mhdxdr0000gn/T/ipykernel_67267/3461952642.py:5: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
+Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning. salaries_data_frame.groupby(

 ```python
 # 1. Create new samples with STRING values and updated realistic salary fields